artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/20fall/hw0/hw0.md

 Hint: To set holo-projector on/off, do `droid.set_holo_projector_led(255)`, and `droid.set_holo_projector_led(0)`.

-## Part 3: Using the Sensor Pack
+## Part 3: Using the Sensor Pack [5 points + 5 points]

-If you've got the sensor pack, you can [continue on to set it up and get data from the sensors.](sensor-pack-setup.html) **Requirements**
+If you've got the sensor pack, you can [continue on to set it up and get data from the sensors.](sensor-pack-setup.html)

+You can still implement 1. and 2. without the sensor pack.

+**Requirements**

 1. Modify the `drive_with_keyboard()` function in the last section and add new commands `tab` and `return` to rotate R2-D2's head by `dome_delta` and `space` to switch between tripod and bipod modes.
+[4 points]
 2. Implement the `get_droid_info()` function which updates a global dictionary `droid_info` which contains the velocity, heading, acceleration, etc. Refer [here](https://spherov2.readthedocs.io/en/latest/sphero_edu.html#sensors) for the details of the API.
 Notice that the API does not provide dome angle `dome` (which is an integer) and the stance of the droid `tripod` (which is `True` if the droid is in tripod mode and `False` if it's in bipod mode).
 You have to record the state somewhere in your code, and update them accordingly with the keyboard commands.
+[1 points]
 3. Display the sensor data on the video streaming window.
 (We have done this step for you in `plot_info`, but feel free to modify it)
 4. To show the performance of your implementation, you could use the save video option in the skeleton code to record the video stream.
 This task is graded based on the video.
 In order to get full credit, you have to use each command (key) **at least** once and the robot's action corresponding to the commands should be shown in the video clearly.
+[5 points, only doable if you have the sensor pack]

 Once you've finished filling in these functions, you can use `start_surveillance(droid)` to start the surveillance mode and test out your implementation.
+Upload the HUD video to a video platform and submit the link [here](https://forms.gle/C5d3VBA3CbNfcF7A8).